ArtalkJS/Artalk/CONTRIBUTING.md

 - `docs/` - The documentation site source code.
 - `i18n/` - The translation files.
 - `internal/` - The internal packages.
-- `local/` - The local example site.
+- `data/` - The local data.
 This directory is ignored by git.
 - `public/` - The static files.
 Built frontend files will be copied here.
 - `scripts/` - The scripts for development.
 - `server/` - The source code for the server.